-- finite number of connected agents - each possessing opinions as variables, - opinions change according to certain rules (which are also subjects of assumptions) - Change of opinions result from interactions, either with peers or other sources. - Opinions: - Variables: - one dimensional/multidimensional vector - discrete (the components can assume a finite number of states) - or continuous (values in the domain of real numbers) - Connections: - Topology of the interaction NW (what is realistic?) - "Heritage" from physics: lattices or all-to-all (MF); (hardly realistic in social context) - "Local rules" to model how people form opinions
+- Consider a finite number of connected agents - each possessing opinions, described by variables, - Assume certain rules by which opinions change - Change of opinions result from interactions, either with peers or other sources. - Opinions: - Variables: - one dimensional/multidimensional vector - discrete (the components can assume a finite number of states) - or continuous (values in the domain of real numbers) - Connections: - Topology of the interaction NW (what is realistic?) - "Heritage" from physics: lattices or all-to-all (MF); (hardly realistic in social context)